ejm714/scipy_proceedings/papers/emily_dorne/main.md

 </table>
 :::

+One of the risks in a machine learning competition is overfitting to the test set.
+Competition models may pick up on patterns specific to the competition data, rather than patterns of environmental cyanobacteria conditions that hold outside of the competition.
+The experimentation phase was additionally useful in identifying and removing competition artifacts that would hamper the generalizability of the model in an open source package.
+For exmaple, all winning solutions used a "longitude" feature in their solutions, which captured some underlying differences in sampling procedures by the 14 data providers for the competition.
+For example, California only samples cyanobacteria density for suspected blooms, leading to an over-representation of high density samples among competition data points within California.
+Predicting high severity for all values in California improves competition performance, but would not hold in the real world.
+As a result, geographic features like longitude, state, and region were not used for deployment-ready CyFi model.

+## User interview takeaways

 Technical experimentation alone is insufficient in building a tool that aims to address a real-world problem.
 Understanding user needs and workflows help enable integration with existing workflows and increases the likelihood of adoption.
 The table below synthesizes key insights gleaned from [user interviews](#user-interviews), and outlines how each insight supported the development of a user-friendly package.

 ```{list-table} CyFi design decisions rooted in HCD interviews